School Board Policy 599 -

 - College in the Schools (CIS);

-- Project Lead the Way (PLTW) courses that qualify for college credit and student takes the required assessment for college credit.
+- Project Lead the Way (PLTW) courses that qualify for college credit and taking the required assessment for college credit.

-F. Term – a period of time equaling one semester at the end of which grades are recorded on a student’s transcript.
+F. "Term" is a period of time equaling one semester at the end of which grades are recorded on a student’s transcript.

 G. “Term Grade Point Average” is the student’s numerical average for a given semester.
 It is computed by adding the total number of the letter grade point values and dividing it by the number of credits for a given semester.